Pan-Cancer Atlas BigQuery Data¶

-Use of the tables in the Filtered dataset is suggested.
+Use of the tables starting with Filtered_* is recommended.

 To add the publicly accessible ISB-CGC datasets (project name: